Sicilian Mafia: Bid rigging

 The Sicilian Mafia in Italy is believed to have a turnover of €6.5 billion through control of public and private contracts.
 Mafiosi use threats of violence and vandalism to muscle out competitors and win contracts for the companies that they control.
 They rarely manage the businesses that they control, but take a cut of their profits, usually through payoffs (pizzo).

 Loan sharking

 In a 2007 publication, the Italian small-business association Confesercenti reported that about 25.2 percent of Sicilian businesses were indebted to loan sharks, who collected around €1.4 billion a year in payments.
 This figure rose during the late-2000s recession, as tighter lending by banks forced the desperate to borrow from the Mafia.

 Forbidden crimes

 Certain types of crimes are forbidden by Cosa Nostra, either by members or freelance criminals within their domains.
-Mafiosi are generally forbidden from committing theft (burglary, mugging, etc.).
+Mafiosi are generally forbidden to commit theft (burglary, mugging, etc.).
 Kidnapping is also generally forbidden, even by non-mafiosi, as it attracts a great deal of public hostility and police attention.
 These rules have been violated from time to time, both with and without the permission of senior mafiosi.